Drigrow/cloudflare-llm-openai-api/README.md

 - Serve Cloudflare AI models directly through an OpenAI-compatible API.
 - Support chat completions with parameters such as temperature, max tokens, and model selection.
-- Provide a `/v1/models` endpoint listing available Cloudflare models in OpenAI API format.
+- Provide a `/v1/models` endpoint listing available Cloudflare models (not included all models, you cann add yourself) in OpenAI API format.
 - Simple API key authorization for controlled access.
 - Default model fallback for seamless usage when no model is specified.